pauloesteban/OB-Xx/README.md

 Thanks to [2Dat](https://github.com/2DaT/Obxd) for the original OB-Xd and Soshi Studio for giving the rights to continue this wonderful product.
 Also thanks to [KVR artists for creating some amazing skins!](https://www.kvraudio.com/forum/viewtopic.php?f=1&t=471926)

-As a side note, discoDSP claims copyright on the OB-Xd themes, so they can't be used in a free/libre/open source version of this program.
+As a side note, discoDSP now claims copyright on the original OB-Xd themes, so they can't be distributed in a free/libre/open source version of this program.
+The default theme in Resources, and in the screenshot above, was created by gitterdude.

 # Building